cadamini/ruby-holidays/README.md

+# holiday

-# holiday_test - program to generate console or file output with holidays for certain years and regions
+## program to generate console and / or file output with holidays for certain years and regions.

 ### main program example
 ```